 Summer Bedtime Routine

 Light Blocking Window Coverings.
 This one speaks for itself.
-Where I live the light starts shining in windows and the birds start chirping around 4:30am (which is NOT “morning”).
-I like these EZ Blackout brand curtains because they velcro on to window (can be used in addition to normal window treatments) and do not let any light in around the edges.
+Here in Northern Idaho the light starts shining in windows and the birds start chirping around 4:30am (which is NOT “morning”).
+I like these EZ Blackout* brand curtains because they velcro on to window (can be used in addition to normal window treatments) and do not let any light in around the edges.

 If you cannot block light from windows, wear a sleep mask.
 I prefer not to have something touching my eyelids and I love Mzoo’s sleep mask*.
 The memory foam and thick band make it extra comfortable, too.